Is Your Chat Line Partner Toxic?

 We’ve all had that experience when we think that we’ve fallen for someone, only to realize that the person is actually bad news.
 All that time and energy which was invested in the person feels like a total waste, and we are left heartbroken by the realization that he/she might be a bad apple.
 We’re here to let you know that the energy and time was not wasted, and in fact can act as a great learning lesson for next time.
 However, if you’ve already gone through this once, you should never have to deal with it again.
 When using a chat line as a dating service, it can be difficult to gage what kind of person you are speaking to on the other end of the phone.
 Based on our research and our own personal experience and life lessons, we’ve come up with things to look for to determine whether the new cutie you’re crushing on is a good person at heart, or incredibly toxic.

 Toxic people are unable to respect the boundaries that others set forth.
 They say things that might be offensive to you or make you feel uncomfortable.
 While there’s a chance that you never explicitly told you partner what lines you didn’t want crossed, there are some social boundaries that all respectful people adhere to.
 Among those are boundaries that are sexual in nature, boundaries against offensive language or insensitive jokes, or an adverse feeling towards comments that go below the belt.
 These are limitations that you should not have to set, your partner should respect all of these automatically.

 Doesn’t respect the things you say

-If you find yourself feeling incredibly insecure about the things you say to your partner, there’s a chance that it’s because your partner isn’t showing you the respect which you deserve.
+If you find yourself feeling incredibly insecure about the things you say to your partner, there’s a chance that it’s because your partner isn’t showing you the respect which you deserve or starting arguments.
 Toxic people often force others to walk on eggshells around them.
 You may fear that what you say will make your partner angry or make your partner laugh at you.
 Chances are that you aren’t saying anything wrong, and that their expectations of you are completely selfish and unfair.